To submit an article online, and to check the status of your submission, you need to have an account with Architectural Histories

-Architectural Histories is a rapid publication journal — once your article has passed peer review it will be published immediately, unlike traditional publishing models which can mean a wait of months or even years before publication.
+Architectural Histories is a rapid publication journal.
+Once an article has passed the peer review process and final revisions are made, it will be published within a few weeks, unlike traditional publishing models where publication can occur months or even years after submission.

-Prospective authors are welcome to send outlines or drafts to the editor in advance of making a formal submission.
-Manuscripts (in English) must be submitted via the journal website.
 Submission of an article will be taken to imply that it is unpublished and not being considered for publication elsewhere.
-Contributors are responsible for obtaining permission to reproduce any material (including illustrations) for which they do not hold copyright.
-They are warmly encouraged to use with preference images from open access repositories, under creative common licence, and the like.
-Revisions may be required before a decision is made to accept or reject the paper.
+Any allegations of plagiarism or self-plagiarism made to the journal will be investigated by the editor of the journal.
+Authors are responsible for obtaining permission to reproduce any material (including illustrations) for which they do not hold copyright.
+They are encouraged to use images from open access repositories, under creative common licence, and the like, and this information must be included in the captions, preferably with a link to the originating site.

 All word limits include referencing and citation.